Little Salt Spring is an ancient spring in southwest Florida. The spring is a fascinating spring for many reasons.

 Ancient jewelry has also been found inside Little Salt Spring.

 Green stones were found, along with ancient beads which were carved out of bird bone, among others.
+Some of the jewelry is thought to be as old as 8,000 years old, according to archeologists.
+Some of the material appears to have been polished, shaped and drilled with impressive skill.
 Source

 Ancient Burial Ground